anayasiraj/TravelBookingSite/README.md

 # Travel Booking Site ✈️
 A front-end prototype of a travel booking application designed with React.JS!
-Currently focused on delivaring a responsive UI, clean component structure, and modern web design.
+Currently focused on delivering a responsive UI, clean component structure, and modern web design.

 ## Features
 - Destination preview cards with images and descriptions